fs-mschmidty/mpsgSE/docs/species_evaluation_automation_process.md

 Do we want to a include data limitations section?
 -->

-### A Not on Limitations of Species Occurrence Data
+#### A Note on Limitations of Species Occurrence Data

 ### Get Qualifying Lists

 -   State T and E, and Tier 1 Lists
 -   Regional Sensitive Species Lists
 -   Neighboring Unit SCC lists
--   USFWS Status (see above in Natureserve)
+-   USFWS Status (see above in NatureServe)

 ### Make Preliminary Eligible List

--   To the Natureserve State List, which already includes global, state and USFWS ranks, full_join (So that if species is not on one list it does not get dropped) by taxon_id:
+-   To the NatureServe State List, which already includes global, state and USFWS ranks, full_join (So that if species is not on one list it does not get dropped) by taxon_id:
     -   State SWAP Lists